salimian65/SuitSupply/README.md

 This application is responsible to handle customers request for altering their suit, such as altering teir suit sleeves and trousers.

+## Notice
+This is a pseudocode sulotion and design scratch.
+I wanted to show my desging and understanding of the project. some part of project isn't complited yet such as Ordermanagement system, but the design and End to End test for Tailoring has a better situation. some part of project just need a wireup regarting to run.

 ## Introduction
 A customer brings a suit that needs altering (shorten sleeves, shorten trousers).
 A Sales associate needs a way to enter these alterations.